gauthamramesh3110/blowfish-aim-adult/docs/experiment-results.md

 `workclass`, and full protection on `income`.
 Full definition in [the spec](policy-aware-aim-spec.md#4-the-policy).

-**Unbounded DP**, matching AIM's own neighbour definition: adding or removing one record.
+Neighbours differ by adding or removing one record, as in AIM.

 **50 runs** — 5 zCDP budgets × 2 arms × 5 seeds, 43 minutes.
 Both arms spend
 identical `rho` on the same seeds, so every comparison below is paired.